r4ruk/openrelik-pipeline/README.md

 docker network connect openrelik_default openrelik-pipeline
 ```

-This will start the server on `http://0.0.0.0:5000` (or the IP you provided if deploying in the cloud).
+This will start the server on `http://0.0.0.0:5000` (or the IP you provided if deploying on something other than localhost).

 ### Step 6 - Send data

+You can view your Timesketch timelines at `http://0.0.0.0` (or the IP you provided if deploying on something other than localhost).

+#### With curl
 You can now send files to it for processing and timelining.

+We've provided an example with curl so it can be easily translated into anything else.

 Generate a timeline with Hayabusa from your Windows event logs and push it into Timesketch:
 ```bash